thegallagher/cakephp-cart-plugin/README.md

 Configure::write('Cart.models.User', 'AppUser');
 ```

+## How it works

+When an user is not logged in the all cart items will be added to the session.

+When the user logins in the session gets merged with the users currently active cart.
+If not cart was present in the database before it is created.

+For a logged in user the cart session data is always kept in sync with the database to preserve the items when the user comes back later.

+The CartManager will deal with all of this and make sure that items get added to the session and the configured cart model and the associated cart items table.

 ## How to do I extend or modify the cart?

 There two ways to modify the cart, depending on the kind of changes one might be better than the other one for your case.